The best mesh Wi-Fi routers 2024 from our comprehensive testing

 It isn’t quite the fastest mesh around.
 It doesn’t support the newest 6GHz technology (you need a Wi-Fi 6E system for that) and its dual-band design means its wireless capacity has to be shared between your devices and internal mesh traffic.

 Even so, with high-bandwidth 160MHz channels and 2×2 MU-MIMO, the Halo H80X can deliver very strong performance.
 We measured download speeds as fast as 80MB/sec at short range, and no matter where we roamed around the house the connection never dropped below 35MB/sec.
-For the biggest homes, you can get a three-node system for just £40 more.
+For smaller homes, you can get a two-node system for just £50 less.

 The feature set is decent, too.
 Each Halo unit has three gigabit Ethernet ports, and the accompanying mobile app lets you prioritise specific clients, filter websites by category and set time limits and schedules for kids’ devices.
 Everything most people need is here, with performance to spare – and it’s well worth keeping an eye on sale prices, as we’ve frequently seen the system discounted to below £100.